Skip to content

 Route grouping

-Group PMs by location and craft to build technician routes that minimise travel and maximise on tool time.
+Group PMs by location and craft to build technician routes that minimise travel and maximise on-tool time.

-Migrate to condition based
+Migrate to condition-based

-Where condition signals are reliable, convert calendar PMs to condition based triggers without losing audit history.
+Where condition signals are reliable, convert calendar PMs to condition-based triggers without losing audit history.
 The schedule keeps its identity, just gets a smarter trigger.

 Outcomes